delatbabel/admin/docs/actions.md

         )
     )

-These global custom actions are passed the filtered query builder object so that you can do something with the current result set if you choose to do so.
+These global custom actions are passed an array of ids so that you can do something with multiple objects if you choose to do so.
 You can also use this to publish all unpublished items, send emails to unnotified users, or really anything you can think of.

-<a name="settings-config"></a>
-## Settings Config

-In a [settings configuration file](/docs/settings-configuration.md#custom-actions), the currently-saved data for the page is passed by reference into the `action` function.

-    'action' => function(&$data)
-    {
-        //
-    }

 <a name="confirmations"></a>
 ## Confirmations